 Lactobacillus bacteria have gotten a lot of research attention because it is so widely found in fermented foods.

-You can find 100’s of studies showing the benefits of Lactobacillus on the National Library of Medicine.
+You can find 100’s of studies showing the benefits of Lactobacillus in the National Library of Medicine.

 How much probiotic is in sauerkraut?

 Raw sauerkraut is also a very concentrated probiotic.
-Research from Functional Foods in Health and Disease determined that a very small dose, 2 tablespoons of sauerkraut, contain over 1 million colony forming units (CFUs) of healthy probiotic [R].
+Research from Functional Foods in Health and Disease determined that a very small dose, 2 tablespoons of sauerkraut, contains over 1 million colony-forming units (CFUs) of healthy probiotic [R].
 Sauerkraut is SO much more than a probiotic.

 It has anti-microbial effects too.
 The probiotic effects of sauerkraut included the ability to fight Listeria monocytogenes, a type of harmful bacteria.
 It helps FIGHT bad bugs like some strains of gram-negative and gram-positive bacteria, possibly even E. coli and salmonella [R].

 Probiotics aren’t just beneficial bacteria; they are beneficial fungi too.
 Think mushrooms!
 The mushrooms in sauerkraut are microscopic.
 The types of fungi in sauerkraut can include Actinomucor, Amylomyces, Aspergillus, Monascus, Mucor, Neurospora, and Rhizopus.
 These little fungi produce enzymes to aid our bodies in digestion [R].